 On May 24, 2022, the Board approved a share repurchase program to purchase up to \$40 million of the Company's common stock (the "Program").
 The Program does not obligate the Company to acquire any specific number of shares and will expire on November 24, 2023, and the Program may be suspended, extended, modified or discontinued at any time.
 Under the Program, repurchases can be made using a variety of methods, which may include open market purchases, block trades, privately negotiated transactions and/or a non-discretionary trading plan, all in compliance with the rules of the SEC and other applicable legal requirements.
 The timing, manner, price and amount of any common stock repurchases under the Program are determined by the Company in its discretion and depend on a variety of factors, including legal requirements, price and economic and market conditions.
-As of June 30, 2022, \$39.5 million remained available for share repurchases pursuant to the Program.
+As of September 30, 2022, \$39.5 million remained available for share repurchases pursuant to the Program.
+No shares were repurchased by the Company during the three months ended September 30, 2022.